Start Your Journey to a Career as a Daycare Teacher or a Preschool Teacher!

 - Describe and understand the developmental stages of children

-- Describe family structures, and their relationship to the care and development children
+- Describe family structures, and their relationship to the care and development of children

 - Being able to find dangers and issues in a childcare facility